-Adaptation may require re-examination of community roles.
+Adaptation may require re-examination of community roles and the effectiveness of decision-making mechanisms for sustainable outer island development.
 For example, Lifuka communities have identified that their decision-making committees are generally composed of older men, which limits the input of women and young people when planning for adaptation and natural disasters.
 A programme that involves younger people and women invariably broadens the range of ideas that emerge, as well as developing within them a sense of responsibility for and ownership of the future of their island.
 Younger people could also offer valuable physical strength to their wider community in the event of an emergency.
 Exchange programmes could be organised between young people (both young women and young men) to expose them to other communities' initiatives, develop their sense of initiative and build a pathway to meaningful involvement in decision-making within their communities.